What are they made from?

 Organic Himalayan Cedarwood (Cedrus Deodora) oil – the health benefits of Himalayan Cedarwood Essential Oil can be attributed to its properties as an antiseborrhoeic, antiseptic, antispasmodic, tonic, astringent, diuretic, emenagogue, expectorant, insecticidal, sedative and fungicidal substance.
 Seborrhoea or Seborrhoeic eczema is a dreadful disease that is caused by a malfunction of the sebaceous glands.
 This results in increased sebum production and a subsequent infection of the epidermal cells.
 It looks very ugly as the skin, coloured white or pale yellow, starts peeling off, particularly from the scalp, eyebrows, inner ear and anywhere else with hair follicles.
 Himalayan Cedarwood oil can be beneficial in curing this inflammatory situation and can reduce this skin peeling regularizing sebum production and treating the infection.
 The oil also reduces the ugly redness and obvious signs of the condition while treating it.
 Himalayan Cedarwood oil is also beneficial in curing acne, dandruff and dermatitis.

 Organic Rosemary (Rosmarinus officinalis) oil was considered sacred by ancient Greeks, Romans, Egyptians and Hebrews and is one of the most powerful essential oils on the planet.
-Rosemary essential oil helps stimulate hair growth, prevents baldness, slows graying, and can be used to treat dandruff and dry scalp.
+Rosemary was used in the first perfumes known as Hungary Water.
+In the 17th century Rosemary formed part of the first skin lotion sold commercially.
+Rosemary essential oil helps stimulate hair growth, prevents baldness, slows greying, and can be used to treat dandruff and dry scalp.

 Organic Aloe Vera (Aloe barbadensis) Leaf Powder is known for its skin healing properties.
 It is used for irritated, sunburned, or inflamed skin.
 Aloe Vera powder contains salicylates, which are known to relieve pain.
 It is also high in antioxidants, vitamin C and other minerals which help the skin to heal faster.